Ohlone languages: Languages

 Ohlone comprises eight attested varieties: Awaswas, Chalon, Chochenyo (also spelt as Chocheño), Karkin, Mutsun, Ramaytush, Rumsen, and Tamyen.
-Overall, divergence among these languages seems to have been roughly equivalent to that among the languages of the Romance sub-family of Indo-European languages.
+Overall, divergence among these languages seems to have been roughly comparable to that among the languages of the Romance sub-family of Indo-European languages.
 Neighboring groups seem to have been able to understand and speak to each other.

 The number and geographic distribution of Ohlone language divisions partially mirrors the distribution of Franciscan missions in their original lands.
 While the known languages are, in most cases, quite distinct, intermediate dialects may have been lost as local groups gathered at the missions.
 A newly discovered text from Mission Santa Clara provides evidence that Chochenyo of the East Bay area and Tamyen of the Santa Clara Valley were closely related dialects of a single San Francisco Bay Ohlone language.

 The last native speakers of Ohlone languages died by the 1950s.
 However, Chochenyo, Mutsun, and Rumsen are now in a state of revival (relearned from saved records).

 The classification below is based primarily on Callaghan (2001).
 Other classifications list Northern Costanoan, Southern Costanoan, and Karkin as single languages, with the following subgroups of each considered as dialects: